 What are the requirements for admission to University of Idaho and what student information is used for admission decisions?

 |Completion of College Preparatory Program||Recommended|

 |Credit for Life Experiences||Yes|

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=142285 IPEDS survey data for University of Idaho.

 98% of students submit their SAT scores to Idaho.
 37% of applicants send their ACT scores when applying.

-78% of those who apply are granted admission to Idaho.
-Admission competition is and the college has challenging admission standards.
+74% of those who apply are granted admission to Idaho.
+Admission competition is low and the college has average admission standards.
 See if your grades and scores are good enough for admission.

 The middle 50% of addmitted applicants have SAT scores between 990 and 1220.
 98% of students submit SAT scores when applying.
 See if your SAT score is good enough for admission.